astreum/whitepaper/README.md

 ```

-Storage Nodes store the distributed index of the object hashes and their storage provider's id.
+Storage Nodes store the distributed index of the object hashes and their storage provider's address.

 The storage provider is paid by providing proofs of storage.

-An indexer earns a commission for indexing the underlying data and forwarding storage proofs to validators.

 ### Reactor